 Mark never stoops that low.
 Why else is he in Berkeley?
 It’s a natural alliance, the desire to rebel and the glorification of underdogs.
 Putting the People on the throne.
 Even if it’s impossible.
 That’s what it’s all about– beating the pinstripes.
 That’s why Jay is where he is, happily commuting from Forest Hills.

 The only real question is why his bosses don’t see Jay as an ass kisser?

 Or is he?
 All those political fights Mark has had with his father– Jay always sided with his father.
 Because he controls the goodies?
 It’s cowardly, taking the easy way.
 But is it really that?
 Is he ass kissing?

 Jay likes their father.
 He respects him.
 Right or wrong he’s on his side.
-Is it ass kissing when you want to do what your boss expects, when he knows you are on his side, when he thinks of you as his trusted lieutenant, when you respect and like your boss.
+Is it ass kissing when you want to do what your boss expects, when he knows you are on his side, when he thinks of you as his trusted lieutenant, when you actually are, when you respect and like your boss?

-But what if your boss were to lose his power, what if he is on his way down, would you stick with him?
+But what if your boss were to lose his power, what if he is on his way down.
+Would you stick with him?
 It’s not a question Jay would ask himself.
 The rules of the game are you respect your master because he is the master.
 Not if he isn’t.
 Suddenly, he realizes that a fantasy he has always had, is based on the difference between Jay and himself.
 He will be close to his father, when he is sick, when he is dying.
-To him it has always meant that, unlike Jay, despite the frequent battles he’s had with his father, he’s the one who really cares.
+Unlike Jay, despite the frequent battles he’s had with his father, he’s the one who really cares.
 Which means he loves his father more than Jay.
 Because he will be there when his father is down.

 He opens his eyes, looks up at the ceiling, smiles.